bahrus/be-reflective/README.md

 <iframe name="myIframe" be-reflective></iframe>
 ```

-The (local instance of the ) be-reflective web component will attach a proxy around the iframe, and monitor for the src being set, and when it is, it will reflect the value to the src attribute.
-It will also set the attribute it present once the web component is loaded.
+The (local instance of the) be-reflective web component will attach a proxy around the iframe, and monitor for the src being set, and when it is, it will reflect the value to the src attribute.
+It will also set the attribute if the property is already set once the web component is loaded.

 This component can be used in combination with any element (native or custom), any prop.